-Although my main interest at the market is gustatory, I have found a lot of "deals" here, and if you can avoid being as fixated upon food as me and most of my friends are, you may very well find some stuff you need at low prices...especially if what you need are socks or tools or slightly off-center notions.
+Although my main interest at the market is gustatory, I have found a lot of "deals" here, and you may very well discover some stuff you need at low prices...especially if what you need are socks or tools or slightly off-center notions.
+(I've bought several pairs of pre-worn blue jeans for 3 bucks apiece: a very good deal).